-In 2019, the Association, through specific marketing strategies, outreaches, and financial support programs, conducted a program to help YBS farmers.
+In 2020, the Association, through specific marketing strategies, outreaches, and financial support programs, conducted a program to help YBS farmers.

 The Association currently has a high penetration in the YBS farmers' market.
 Education is at the heart of the Association's effort to continue to serve this segment of our market with the same enthusiasm that has led to our current high penetration levels and success.
 Seminars, speaking opportunities, and training sessions are conducted throughout the year.
 These educational opportunities are both in-house, in the form of events held by the Association, and external, when the Association is a speaker or provider of educational materials for other ag-related organizations.
+The Association kept up the speaking and training throughout the year, moving a great deal of it to online, virtual, or recorded due to the COVID-19 pandemic.
 The focal point of these educational opportunities is the Agricultural Leadership Institute, a three-day educational seminar for YBS families, conducted by the Association along with outside professional involvement.
+Agricultural Leadership Institute was the last in person event the Association conducted in 2020.

-During 2019, the Association collaborated with AgCarolina Farm Credit, Cape Fear Farm Credit, Farm Credit of the Virginias, and Colonial Farm Credit to conduct a multi-state project, Ag Biz Planner, providing online financial management and business planning training to YBS producers.
+During 2020, the Association collaborated with AgCarolina Farm Credit, Cape Fear Farm Credit, Farm Credit of the Virginias, and Colonial Farm Credit to conduct a multi-state project, Ag Biz Planner, providing online financial management and business planning training to YBS producers.
 Each participant was paired with a Farm Credit loan officer who served as a mentor as they worked through ten online modules and created a business plan.
-The tenth class of Ag Biz Planner participants began the program in September 2018, and finished with a complete business plan for their farm in early 2019.
-The eleventh class was enrolled in the fall of 2019.
+The eleventh class of Ag Biz Planner participants began the program in September 2019, and finished with a complete business plan for their farm in early 2020.
+The twelfth class was enrolled in the fall of 2020 and completed the program online.

-The Association worked with the other North Carolina Farm Credit Associations to conduct the third and fourth sessions of the newer Ag Biz Basics program, which targets individuals who are interested in learning how to get into farming.
-The program included four online modules, loan officer mentors, and an evening webinar and dinner with the Ag Biz Planner participants.
-The Ag Biz Basics and third Ag Biz Planner groups came together for a two-day conference with subject matter experts and networking, finishing the program in January of 2020.
-The fourth Ag Biz Basics group began the course in fall of 2019.
+The Association worked with the other North Carolina Farm Credit Associations to conduct the fourth and fifth sessions of the newer Ag Biz Basics program, which targets individuals who are interested in learning how to get into farming.
+The program included four online modules, loan officer mentors, and a virtual evening webinar with the Ag Biz Planner participants.
+The Ag Biz Basics and fourth Ag Biz Planner groups came together for a two-day conference, with subject matter experts and networking, finishing the program in January of 2020.
+The fifth Ag Biz Basics group began the course in fall of 2020.